opsone-ch/documentation/howto/wordpress.rst

 You are now ready to use your installation of WordPress.

-.. hint:: Do you encounter some inexplicable errors like 403, maybe you just got acquainted with `our web application firewall <../services/website.html#web-application-firewall>`__.
+.. tip:: Do you encounter some inexplicable errors like 403, maybe you just got acquainted with `our web application firewall <../services/website.html#web-application-firewall>`__.

 Still got some questions?
 -----------------